 As a company leader, I went ahead and started to put together what became the first draft of our company culture.
 The first draft was lengthy and included a range of information from on how to treat customers to how to help others in the company.

-I realised that rather than dictating my version of organisational core values and asking everybody in the team to opt-in, that having everyone write their understanding of the own core values was better.
+I realised that rather than dictating my version of organisational core values and asking everybody in the team to opt-in, that having everyone write their understanding of their own core values was better.
+Instead of directly asking, you can also collect fun gift ideas for staff that represent your core values.
 It was inspiring as I went through each submission as I realised we had a lot of shared values.
 Now it was time to organise them.

 Once we had everything arranged, we then voted and grouped the top 10 values.
 On finalising the top 10 costs, we solidified them as our core values and shared them across the team.
 The core values are now part of our employee onboarding and have become the first page on our internal company wiki.

 Every year we revisit our core values and revise them accordingly.
 Now, to answer the topic of today’s discussion.

 Why are core values important to an organisation?